5 Flattering Wide-Leg Jean Outfits for Women Over 50

-- Straight-Leg Jeans have the same circumference from knee to hem.
+- Straight-leg jeans have the same circumference from knee to hem.

 - Flare Jeans (bell bottoms) are tight-fitting through the thigh to the knee, where they flare out into a wide base.
 The flare is often greatly exaggerated, like a giant bell.